skartknet/TCShippingRules/README.md

 # TCShippingRules
-Allows to define shipping rules by weight
+Allows to define shipping rules by weight on TeaCommerce.